jtpcode/CyberSecurity/guestbook/raport.md

 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/screenshots/flaw-3-after-1.png

-FLAW 4:
+FLAW 4: CSRF
 LINKS:
 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/views.py#L29
 https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/templates/guestbook/submit.html#L4

 Description of flaw 4:
 A @csrf_exempt decorator is used in "views.py" for method submit_message(request).
-Also "csrf_token" has not been added to the related "submit.html" page.
+Also "csrf_token" has not been added to the related "submit.html" form.
 This allows an attacker to send a message from another page/location to the guestbook without problems.
-You can find the "attack page" used in this example here: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/attack_page/csrf_attack.html
+You can find the "attack page" used in this example here and also test it yourself: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/attack_page/csrf_attack.html

 See the attacker's message in the picture following the link below: